Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Escobar III: Lyapunov-Schmidt reduction, interactions, and threshold classification

 \subsection{Balanced scales and center-only reduction}

-\paragraph{Standing dimension assumption for this subsection.} Throughout this subsection we assume $n\ge5$, so that the cutoff--independent renormalized mass $\mathfrak R_g$ is defined (Definition~\ref{def:Rg}).
+\paragraph{Standing dimension assumption for this subsection.} Throughout this subsection we assume $n\ge5$, so that the cutoff-independent renormalized mass $\mathfrak R_g$ is defined (Definition~\ref{def:Rg}).
 The borderline case $n=4$ requires logarithmic renormalization/cutoff bookkeeping and is not treated here.